 There are two fail-safe sensory overloads for the traveller who wants to learn about a new place: going to the local supermarket, replete with its adventurous, exciting foods and people watching, and taking public transportation, with all of the delays, break-downs and random farm animals that comes with it.
 A perfect example?
 My cargo ferry ride in the Philippines, starring 41 water buffalo, several chickens and over 2 days of delays.
-Moving on from the Phils to Indonesia, I found plenty of transportation adventures for the taking, including a 30-hour trip back from Flores through the centre of Sumbawa and Lombok.
+Moving on from the Philippines, there was plenty of public transportation in Indonesia, meaning no shortage of misadventures for the taking.
+This included a 30-hour trip back from Flores after the disastrous boat ride from Lombok, through the centre of Sumbawa.
 Following in the footsteps of that epic journey, other public transportation routes within Indonesia piled on the hilarity.

-What I Learned About Public Transportation in Indonesia:
+What I Learned While Taking Public Transportation in Indonesia

 1. Indonesian slow ferries are as on time as Filipino slow ferries.
 That is, they are never remotely on time.